-Despite having held a lifelong interest in biology and natural health, Molly ignored her passion for medicine and healing and opted for a career in project management.
+Despite having held a lifelong interest in biology and natural health, Molly sidelined her passion for medicine and healing and opted for a career in project management.

 She returned to corporate work after the birth of each of her children.
 Therefore, Molly understands the unique pressures on postpartum women.
 After 13 years helping businesses manage large-scale organizational change, Molly pivoted to helping people with their individual transformation to parenthood.

 Molly has breastfed both of her sons.
-She has been volunteering in Hong Kong for the last 3 years supporting mothers and babies to get started and continue breastfeeding for as long as they want.
-More recently, Molly has regularly hosted NEST 4 Mums (Nurturing Educating Supporting Treating) at Pause in Central.
+She has been volunteering in Hong Kong for the last 7 years supporting mothers and babies to get started and continue breastfeeding for as long as they want.

 After suffering with anemia, late milk production and mood swings after her first birth, Molly decided to consume her placenta after her second birth as a natural way to increase energy and improve emotions.
 She was pleased with the positive difference it made to her postpartum energy levels, milk supply and healing time.
 She certified as a placenta encapsulation specialist in 2016 and is passionate about educating women of the possible postnatal benefits of this natural resource.